 Brick or cobblestone is expensive at approx. $10 to $40 per square foot, or from $9,200 to $33,000 total.
 Bricks come in various colors, are installed by hand, and can make great custom designs; but they have a higher chance of cracking, breaking, and shifting, and the surface must be power washed and resealed every year.

-Gravel is the least expensive at approx. $840 to $1,400, or $1 to $3 per square foot (for the gravel alone) and is easy to install, but it moves with each bout of rain or snow.
+A gravel driveway costs $840 to $1,400, or $1 to $3 per square foot (for the gravel alone) and is easy to install, but it moves with each bout of rain or snow.
 Stabilizers can help with that, and it can last for up to 100 years.
 It comes in a lot of colors.

 The final cost of your driveway will vary greatly if you need a lot of prep work done on the ground itself.
 The ground for the driveway must be levelled properly, and all trees or shrubbery will need to be moved out of the way.
 If there is an existing driveway in place, it will need to be excavated and the materials removed.